rlshepherd/adventOfCode2019/README.md

 ### Things I don't like
 1. No obvious way to do dependency management for separate projects.
 Everything is in one workspace.
 Packages are saved in the workspace.
 A single go path.
 2. Some types are automatically dereferenced, some are not.
 See [selectors](https://golang.org/ref/spec#Selectors).
-I was expecting to use pointers/references to pass arrays by value, but this is not needed.
-Because this is a C-like language and pointers are emphasized, this was surprising to me.
+I was expecting to use pointers/references to pass arrays, but this is not needed.
+This was surprising to me.
 Ultimately, it makes me use case easier but it seems inconsistent.